Have you ever wondered how your food is processed before it reaches your plate? Find out with this online course.

 By the end of the course, you‘ll be able to...

-- Explore the principles of food processing and gain an understanding of both traditional and modern industrial techniques
+- Identify the principles of food processing and gain an understanding of both traditional and modern industrial techniques

-- Justify the importance of food processing to society in terms of health, safety, quality and sustainability
+- Assess the importance of food processing to society in terms of health, safety, quality, and sustainability

-- Engage with the debate on how beneficial certain processing techniques are to human health
+- Debate how beneficial certain processing techniques are to human health

-- Reflect on the challenges of feeding growing populations safely and sustainably
+- Describe the challenges of feeding growing populations safely and sustainably

 Who is the course for?